-In this series of articles, I will try to demystify nitrox for the beginner diver, and will delve a little deeper into more advanced concepts.
+In this series of articles, I will explain nitrox for the beginner diver.
+What is it?, Why diving with nitrox?
+How can you use it?, How can you take advantage of it?, and later I will delve a little deeper into more advanced concepts.

 Diving with nitrox can have many advantages for the recreational diver, but we must consider some technical issues associated with breathing compressed air, and with the higher content of oxygen in our tanks.
 Once we understand what nitrox is, and how nitrox works, we can take full advantage of using nitrox on most of our dives.
 In fact, I always try to dive with nitrox on every one of my dives except when I’m teaching the open water course, or when nitrox is unavailable.